zoobox-cyber/zoobox/README.md

 #       Select Crux as the theme, HighContrast for icons, and Nimbus Roman for font
 #       Set lightdm as needed
 #
 #   Reboot to see all changes.
 #     On reboot, select openbox as window manager before login in.
 #
 #
 #
+# Adding users
+#   The zoobox user serves as an administrator account with superuser priviledges.
+#   (change "newuser" for the new user's username):
+#   To add user accounts :
+#     sudo adduser newuser
+#     set password for newuser
+#     answer the prompts to your liking
+#   To setup the home directory of newuser :
+#     cp /home/zoobox/.zoobox/adduser.sh /home/zoobox/.zoobox/newuser.sh
+#     nano /home/zoobox/.zoobox/newuser.sh
+#     change every "newuser" in the file for the actual new user's username
+#     save and quit
+#     run the newuser.sh script
+#   New user session is ready.
+#
+#
+#   To give superuser priviledges to a user account
+#     run "sudo visudo" in the terminal with a root account
+#     in the "User priviledge specification" section, add the following line :
+#       username ALL=(ALL:ALL) ALL
+#       change "username" for the username of the new superuser
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#